polifonia-project/registry_app/README.md

 ![literal](docs/template_literal.png)

-If the value is set to `Free text (Literal)`, a checkbox is shown at the bottom of the box.
+When **VALUE TYPE** is set to `Free text (Literal)`, a checkbox is shown at the bottom of the box (`use this value as primary label`).
 If checked, the value of this field is mandatory (i.e. cannot be left blank by users) and it is used as a title to be shown in the record web page.
 Only one field can be flagged as primary label.

-The final field will appear as follows.
+The final field appears as follows.

 ![textbox example](docs/textbox_example.png)